Srushti-Thombre/figma/readme.md

 ## Acknowledgments 🙏

 Thank you to the recruitment team of InfoTech for providing this internship opportunity.
-I am grateful for the chance to showcase my skills and look forward to the possibility of being selected. ✨
+I am grateful for the chance to showcase my skills. ✨